huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) Specifies the region in which to create the Function resource.
   If omitted, the provider-level region will be used.
 Changing this will create a new resource.

 * `name` - (Required, String, ForceNew) Specifies the name of the function.
   Changing this will create a new resource.

 * `app` - (Required, String) Specifies the group to which the function belongs.

-* `memory_size` - (Required, Int) Specifies the memory size(MB) allocated to the function.
+* `memory_size` - (Required, Int) Specifies the memory size allocated to the function, in MByte (MB).

 * `runtime` - (Required, String, ForceNew) Specifies the environment for executing the function.
   The valid values are as follows: